dimaportenko/vscode-helper/README.md

 - Opens selected file directly in the editor
 - Search files by content using ripgrep
 - Smart JavaScript workspace detection and search
+- Search files by path in JavaScript workspaces
 - Persistent search state across sessions
 - Line number navigation in search results